 Starting as a general practitioner, Mr. Hartman's practice now emphasizes the following areas.

-Business Transactional and Litigation Matters.
+Business Transactional.
 Matters involving the formation, operation and purchase and sale of business entities, including selecting the proper form of business entity, as among sole proprietorship, partnership, limited liability company or corporation, drafting and review of business contracts of all types (such as employment contracts and independent contractor agreements, distribution agreements, etc.), corporate maintenance (including preparation of minutes of shareholder and director meetings, stock transfers, bylaw amendments, and amendments of articles of incorporation), preparation and amendment of employee policy manuals, strategic planning, and review and drafting of commercial leases, promissory notes and security agreements.
 Mr. Hartman also handles the dissolution of corporations and the dissolution and cancellation of limited liability companies.

 Typical Businesses Represented: Equipment manufacturers and U.S. distributors of equipment and products, electronics manufacturers, medical, chiropractic and veterinary practices, graphics designers, optical laboratories, escrow companies, food product manufacturer, general and specialty contractors, oil service and engineering industry, manufacturers' representatives, transportation services, computer services, real estate brokers, auctioneers and investors, marine fuel docks and towing service, service and repair businesses; security equipment manufacturer, water treatment services, and non-profit mutual benefit and public benefit corporations.